Staff Engagement: What & Why Is It Important

 Professional development opportunities are beneficial for both employees and employers.
 These opportunities show employees that their employer is invested in their growth and development, which can increase their motivation and job satisfaction.

-Employees can also develop new skills and knowledge that can contribute to their work, which can positively affect their productivity and efficiency.
+Employees can also develop new skills and knowledge that can contribute to their work, positively affecting their productivity and efficiency.
 Some examples of professional development opportunities include training courses, seminars, and conferences.

-Employers should create opportunities for formal and informal professional development, such as “lunch and learns,” internal mentorships, company or industry expert speakers, and online programs.
-Professional development can also help prepare employees who are moving into higher roles and taking on more responsibilities in an organization.
+Employers should create formal and informal professional development opportunities, such as “lunch and learns,” internal mentorships, company or industry expert speakers, and online programs.
+Professional development can also help prepare employees to Progress into elevated positions and assume additional organizational duties.

-It is important for employers to encourage continuing education by ensuring staff have access to both internal and external learning opportunities.
-Encouraging professional development can help employers fill skills gaps in their workplace and support and elevate their employees to help get them where they want to go in their careers.
+Employers need to encourage continuing education by ensuring staff have access to both internal and external learning opportunities.
+Encouraging professional development can help employers fill skills gaps in their workplace and support and elevate their employees to get them where they want to go in their careers.

 Provide Recognition And Reward Employees